jpmhouston/Batch-Clipboard/README.md

 being the app contains only English UI.
 I will restart the app's localization sometime in the future,

-Also, being a fork, I was unable to provide it as a homebrew cask except within a custom tap.

 Upstream Maccy however changed significantly since early 2024, and so keeping that fork in sync became a lost cause.
 This new repo is a refactor of that original fork repo, renaming and simplifying many components.

+Also, now that the repo isn't a fork, I'm able to provide the app as a homebrew cask without a custom tap.

 ### Thank you & Acknowledgements